Local Scale Invariance in Quantum Theory: A Non-Hermitian Pilot-Wave Formulation

 Indrajit Sen: conceptualization (lead); methodology (lead); formal analysis (lead); supervision (equal); validation (equal); writing - original draft (lead); writing - review \& editing (equal).
 Matt Leifer: conceptualization (supporting); methodology (supporting); supervision (equal); validation (equal); writing - review \& editing (equal).

-\acknowledgments IS is grateful to Krzysztof Sienicki for helpful comments on an earlier version of the manuscript.
-IS is thankful to Siddhant Das and Sayani Ghosh for helpful discussions.
+\acknowledgments IS is thankful to Krzysztof Sienicki for helpful comments on an earlier version of the manuscript, and to Sayani Ghosh for helpful discussions.
 ML was supported by Grant 63209 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.